onqtam/headjack/src/motivation/why.md

 TODO: start from the content - list all kinds of content scenarios and what you'd like to be possible.
 Then think of who would be responsible for aggregating, bundling, indexing & merkelizing the structures & participading in the chain

-Ideas should not be sacred - we are just neurons - global & borderless super intelligence
+Ideas should not be sacred - we are just neurons - global & borderless super intelligence - bootstrapping the global hivemind

 true uncensorability.
 The next philosopher to push humanity forward will be anonymous and global.
 Imagine not checking out what others are checking out more and more - what are the trends.
 IMAGINE NOT BEING ABLE TO SEE what others are finding most interesting.
 Most people are rational - let's see what gets the most attention from everyone.